rubberbandman62/JavaExercises/README.md

-This repository should eventually contain solutions to the exercise from the book "Exercise for Programmers" by Brian P. Hogan.
+This repository should eventually contain solutions to the exercises from the book "Exercise for Programmers" by Brian P. Hogan.
+It should then be a reference for apprentices and trainees learning Java.